-Back home, participants will answer questions two times per week to monitor for new symptoms or health concerns that could be related to COVID-19.
+For the duration of the trial, participants will be asked two times per week to monitor for new symptoms or health concerns that could be related to COVID-19.
 Participants will receive phone calls throughout the vaccine trial based on the symptoms they report using an assessment tool that research staff will monitor.
-Some participants will complete an eDiary for seven days after they receive the investigational vaccine.
+Some participants will complete an eDiary for seven days after they receive the two doses of investigational vaccine.

 How many more appointments are there?
 What will happen on these visits?